camilledlmt/midjourney-bias-exploration/README.md

 <br>
 <p align="justify">
 The Midjourney algorithm might be known best for its impact on the art world.
-Indeed, it received global attention when Jason M. Allen won the Colorado State Fair digital artwork competition in 2022 by using Midjourney to generate his entry (NYT, 2022).
+Indeed, it received global attention when Jason M. Allen won the Colorado State Fair digital artwork competition in 2022 by using Midjourney to generate his entry (Roose, 2022).
 This competition generated a  discussion about the future of art, fairness in art competitions, and reminded the public of the increasing capabilities of AI systems.
 Despite Midjourney’s ability to generate hyper-realistic and high quality artwork, the system has generated controversy due to its apparent biases.
 In 2023, Heetch, a French VTC company, launched a publicity campaign which put Midjourney’s biases at its centre.
 It denounced the stereotypes that the algorithm displayed when the word “banlieue” was inserted in a prompt, notably that the environment was often degraded, and people were displayed as sad and poor.
 </p>
 <br>
 <p align="justify">